 However, endurance (to me) has an entirely different meaning.
 Endurance implies long sessions of training, the right kind of nutrients being introduces into me (mental fuel or physical fuel), and strategic partnerships for when I’m weak during the process.

 Perseverance seems to be a one-time act; “I persevered over temptation today.”
 While endurance seems to be a long-haul philosophy; “I endured the ups and downs of parenting three children.”

 I guess endurance means a lot to me because I’m an endurance athlete.
-I just completed a 30 mile Mt Bike race in 2 hours and ten minutes (no it’s not the best time but it was a legitimate time for a 46 year old).
-In order to complete the race in that time I had to DEVELOP endurance over time (years).
+I just completed a 30 mile Mt Bike race in 2 hours and ten minutes (no it’s not the best time but it was a legitimate time for a 46-year-old).
+In order to complete the race at that time, I had to DEVELOP endurance over time (years).
 I couldn’t just show up to the race and PERSEVERE myself to the end of the race in that time – I would have probably died.
 No, I had to work out for months, I had to learn new strategies, I had to depend on the others around me (even if I didn’t know them; it’s called drafting in the racing community), and I needed encouragement from others when I was weak.

 By the way, starting this December I will be training for a 99-mile race, the Lutsen 99.
 There are things I have learned about completing a 30-mile race and a 50-mile race that I will use in training for the 99-mile race.
 However, there are things that I don’t know about training or competing in a race of that distance.
 There are new things I will need to learn.
 One of my favorite leadership quotes is this; “What got me here won’t get me there.”